At what age should my child have a bank account? When is the right time to set them up with their own debit card?

 Credit Card – 16 to 20

 After your child has gotten a handle on having their own checking account, it might be time to introduce them to the world of credit.
 Credit cards can be a great tool for establishing credit and building an amazing credit score.
 But it is also easy for people to overspend and build up debt if they don’t understand how to properly manage credit.
-WECU’s Student Visa program has a required educational seminar that must be attended before students are able to apply for their own $250 Visa card and start building their credit.
+WECU’s First Step Visa program has a required educational seminar that must be attended before students are able to apply for their own $250 Visa card and start building their credit.